-Based on the foregoing analysis we can consider progress toward analytical goals for a TG treatment of verbal control
+Based on the foregoing analysis we can consider progress toward analytical goals for a TG treatment of verbal control embed any characterization in a functional perspective and specify more specifically that they declare a mental process.

 A. Why precisely do certain groups of verbs cluster together in the observational effects that emerge from examining verbal control as a phenomenon?